Technology Back to blog

-PASA launches Debicheck debit order verification service
+\>PASA launches Debicheck debit order verification service_

-By Larissa Holtzhausen on 7 August 2018
+By Larissa Holtzhausen on August 07, 2018

 Debicheck, the new system being introduced by The Payments Association of South Africa (PASA), will go a way towards providing increased peace of mind and control to both parties involved in a debit order transaction.